 3.) ダーリンは外国人 (My darling is a foreigner)

 This one is a big hit in Japan and spawned several sequels.
 The story is about a couple living in Tokyo where the woman is Japanese and her darling American.
 In fact, he is half-Hungarian half-Italien descent which is the base for several jokes in the book.
 There is also a Japanese film-adaption of the manga, yeah it’s so popular, but it’s rather bad.
 At least that’s what I heard several times from informants who usually have good taste.
 This one should be the first for you to pick up if you want something without Furigana but won’t be too demanding Kanji-wise.
-Each story is told in a couple of panels and centered around everyday situations where a 外人 like us would behave totally inappropriate in Japan.
-Apart from being incredibly funny, as a small bonus, it’s really a nice manga to look at.
+Each story is told in a couple of panels and centered around everyday situations where a 外人 like us would behave inappropriately in Japan.
+Apart from being incredibly funny, as a small bonus, it’s a nice manga to look at.
 And not because of the pictures, I’m talking about the presentation of the manga.
 Nice one!

 Buy the manga: ダーリンは外国人 Vol.01